osmcode/osmium-tool/man/osmium-diff.md

     file, respectively.

 opl
-:   The usual OPL format with all lines preceeded by space (' '), minus
+:   The usual OPL format with all lines preceded by space (' '), minus
     ('-'), or plus ('+') characters depending on whether the object is in both, the first, or the second file.

 debug
-:   The usual debug format with all lines preceeded by space (' '), minus
+:   The usual debug format with all lines preceded by space (' '), minus
     ('-'), or plus ('+') characters depending on whether the object is in both, the first, or the second file.
 Color support can be enabled ('debug,color').